Operations- and Uncertainty-Aware Installation of FACTS Devices in a Large Transmission System: Numerical Experiments: methodology justification

 \paragraph{Scalability}

-Fig.~\ref{timee_pol} shows how the computational time of the algorithm scales with increase in the number of the scenarios.
+Fig.~\ref{timee_pol} shows how the computational time of the algorithm scales with the number of the scenarios.

-We test a number of cases ranging from a single scenario to 16 scenarios.
-The brute-force IPOPT fails to solve the Polish model case even with a single scenario.
-Our algorithm solves the most challenging case of 16 scenarios in 17500 sec.
-We deduce from Fig.~(\ref{timee_pol}) that the computational time grows polynomially as {$O(K^3)$}, suggesting that our algorithm is truly practical/scalable.
+A number of cases ranging from a single scenario to 16 scenarios are tested.
+The brute-force IPOPT fails to solve the Polish model case even with a single scenario (exact problem in Eq.~\ref{OPT}).
+Proposed algorithm solves the most challenging case of 16 scenarios in 17500 sec.
+It is deduced from Fig.~\ref{timee_pol} that the computational time grows polynomially as {$O(K^3)$}, suggesting that proposed algorithm is practical/scalable for planning problem when computational time is not a significant constraint.

-Note that the {$O(K^3)$ scaling is still slower than the linear-scaling behavior observed in the 30-bus model.
-We conjecture that the better performance observed in the 30-bus model may be related to either the fact that the Polish system is denser, thus requiring to linearize large number of PF equations, or it is simply due to a worse scaling of the QP solver performance in the Polish model case.
-More detailed analysis of the scaling is a subject for further work.
+Note that the $O(K^3)$ scaling is still slower (with the $K$ increase) than the linear-scaling behavior observed in the 30-bus model.
+Our suggestion is that the better performance observed in the 30-bus model may be related to the fact that the Polish model is denser, thus requiring linearization of more PF equations.
+It may also be due to worse scaling of the QP solver performance in the case of the Polish model.
+We plan to perform more detailed analysis in the future.